Temporary and Short-Term Car Insurance Coverage Explained

 In temporary coverage policies, you specify the dates you want coverage, and that is how long you are covered for.
 Yes, you can extend it if necessary, but it is meant to bridge the gap while you travel, wait for a new car purchase, or while you borrow a vehicle short-term.

-You do not want to stay on a temporary plan for longer than necessary, or you will end up paying more than traditional coverage.
+You do not want to stay on a temporary plan for longer than necessary, or you will end up paying more than you would for traditional coverage.
 Furthermore, most insurers have maximum limits on their short-term policies; therefore, you may be restricted to a few weeks or months depending on the company.

 When Do You Need This Coverage?